List of heads of state of Sierra Leone: Military rule (1992–1996)

 Valentine Strasser led a coup d'état which overthrew President Momoh and his government, again dissolving all political parties and the Parliament.

 Second Republic (1996–1997)

 When the civilian government was restored so was the Constitution of 1991 and in the 1996 elections the SLPP won the election for most seats in Parliament and the presidential election.
 In the event of a vacancy the vice-president served as acting president.

-Status

 Military rule (1997–1998)

 Major Johnny Koroma led a coup d'état which overthrew President Kabbah and his government, dissolving all political parties and the Parliament.

 Third Republic (1998–present)

 The civilian government was restored, as was the Constitution of 1991 and the members of Parliament and the president.
 In the event of a vacancy the vice-president served as acting president.